okTurtles/sbp/README.md

 But seriously, you can do stuff with SBP that you couldn't really do in the language you were using.
 Specifically, it is uncommon to be able to trivially:

 - Serialize computation for later use.
 Usually this requires a special programming language (like LISP), or a cumbersome library.
 With SBP, you get it for free.

+- Create a firewall for networking, and low-level (or high-level) sandboxing.

 - You can create a programming language using SBP since everything imaginable can be represented as a string.
 For example, here we define the primitive JavaScript operator `if` using SBP in JavaScript: